joshykiran/IT-Cybersecurity-Portfolio/01-Zero-to-Hero-Cloud-Security-SOC-Lab/README.md

 The environment progresses from foundational identity and endpoint security to **full SIEM and SOAR-driven operations**, reflecting how modern SOC teams detect, analyze, enrich, and respond to threats in production environments.

-Rather than treating tools in isolation, this project demonstrates how modern security platforms integrate end-to-end across:
+Rather than treating tools in isolation, this project demonstrates how modern security platforms integrate end-to-end across the full security lifecycle, including:

 - Identity and access control
 - Endpoint and mobile device security